 Although the reference books mentioned above offer a thorough comprehension and can enhance conceptual clarity, it is crucial to exercise selectivity while reading them.
 It is advisable to adopt a study approach where one book is studied multiple times, rather than reading multiple books just once.

 Psychology is one of the optional subjects offered by the UPSC for the civil services mains examination.
 If you are considering psychology as your optional subject for UPSC mains and are unable to decide, you can go through the list of pros and cons that we have given below.
-After that, you should assess your own strengths and weaknesses and then come to a conclusion.
+After that, you should assess your strengths and weaknesses and then conclude.

 Pros of psychology optional (UPSC):